jamesquinlan/Intro-Database-SQL/lectures/views.md

 #### OR REPLACE
 ---
 You can __replace__ a view with the `CREATE OR REPLACE VIEW` statement, else you must specify a new name for a view.

+---

+#### EXERCISES

+1. Write a statement to create a view based on products with inventory.

+2. Write a statement that creates a summarized view containing the average cost of products in several categories.

+3. Create a view for average customer order.

+4. Create a view for customers and phone numbers.

+5. Drop the view for customers and phone numbers.

+6. Create a view that contains the count of all products made from China.

+7. Create a view of all customers from Maine.

+8. Create a view of all customers without including full address, only zip code.

+9. Create a view for products weight and shipping dimensions.

+10. Create a view of orders that contain customer and order information.
+---